EiffelFly/summerbud/_data/thoughts/the-spiral-learning-method-the-beauty-and-ugly.md

 This method greatly changes my life and makes me a better learner toward this fast-paced world.
 I hope you can find some point that you can utilize and practice in your daily life.
 May the force be with you.

+## Thanks

+Thanks for 晏如, 靜智 reading the draft of this article.

 [^1]: [Developer Roadmap](https://roadmap.sh/)